 You’ll want to check out a at least one bike shop to get an estimate for the damage done to your bike.
 If other valuables were lost or damaged (e.g. a cell phone), make sure that you get estimates on those items too.
 Insurance companies will most likely want to see both an estimate and your replacement value for everything before they cut the check.
 Make copies of everything!

-As a member in good standing (you’ve paid dues), you receive a team t-shirt, access to the sports club’s athletic trainers, and access to our team workouts.
-Additionally, you are entitled to the numerous sponsorship deals that the team has negotiated with various companies.
-Typically, members receive around $700 in various subsidies and sponsorship discounts throughout the year so the cost of dues is quite worth it.
+As a member in good standing (you’ve paid dues), you receive a team uniform, access to our workouts, coaches, and athletic trainers, and reimbursement for most of the races you do with UCSD Triathlon.
+Additionally, you are entitled to the numerous sponsorship deals that the team has negotiated with various companies (see the list of our sponsors).

 YES!
 While having your own bike is a big advantage, we realize that it can also be a big investment.
 Entry level road bikes that are suitable for training and racing start around $700.
 Fortunately, the team has sponsorship deals set up which allow team members to purchase bikes at significant discounts.
 In addition to new bikes, senior team members can help new athletes purchase used bikes through various classified services.
 Until you decide to take the plunge on a bike of your own, you are welcome to come swim and run with the team.